$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Conclusions and Remarks

-In this paper we gave a procedure to obtain a Poisson structure compatible with the classical $W$-algebra associated with a given $sl_2$-triple $\A=\{e,h,f\}\subset \g$.
-This Poisson structure is a reduction of a Poisson structure defined on $\lop \g$ by means of an element $a\in\g$ satisfying the following sufficient condition.
-There exist a good grading $\Gamma$ for $\A$ and an isotropic subspace $\lan$ such that
+Let $\{.,.\}_2^Q$ be a classical $W$-algebra associated to a nilpotent element $e$.
+In this paper we gave a procedure to obtain a Poisson bracket $\{.,.\}_1^Q$ such that it forms with $\{.,.\}_2^Q$ a bihamiltonian structure.
+This Poisson bracket is a reduction of a Poisson bracket defined on $\lop \g$ by means of an element $a$ satisfying the following sufficient condition (see equation \eqref{bih:stru on g}): There exists a good grading $\Gamma$ for $e$ and an isotropic subspace $\lan\subset \g_{-1}$ such that

-where $\lan'$ is the coisotropic subspace of $\lan$.
-Examples show that this may be a necessary condition as well.
-Classifying such elements $a$ may help in studying integrable hierarchies associated to the classical $W$-algebras.
-In particular, if $a$ is such that $a+e$ is regular semisimple then one can obtain an integrable hierarchy by analyzing the spectrum of the matrix differential operator (Zakarov-Shabat scheme) This includes the generalized Drinfeld-Sokolov hierarchy developed in \cite{DS},\cite{gDSh1},\cite{gDSh2} and \cite{DelFeher}.
-We mention here, in the case of the subregular $sl_2$-triples $\{e,h,f\}$ in the Lie algebra of type $C_3$ that there exist an element $a\in \g$ such that $e+a$ is regular semisimple.
-But unfortunately, The sufficient condition are not satisfied.
-The bihamiltonian structure defined by using this element $a$ cannot be reduced to bihamiltonian structure on the Slodowy slice by the methods introduced in this paper.
+where $\lan'$ is the symplectic complement of $\lan$.
+Examples above suggest that this may be a necessary condition as well.
+Classifying such elements $a$ may help in studying integrable hierarchies associated to classical $W$-algebras.
+In particular, if $a$ is such that $a+e$ is regular semisimple then one can obtain an integrable hierarchy by using Zakarov-Shabat scheme, i.e. analyzing the spectrum of the matrix differential operator

+This includes the generalized Drinfeld-Sokolov hierarchy developed in \cite{DS},\cite{gDSh1},\cite{gDSh2} and \cite{DelFeher}.
+We mention here that in the case of the subregular nilpotent element in the Lie algebra of type $C_3$ there exist an element $a\in \g$ such that $e+a$ is regular semisimple.
+Unfortunately, the sufficient condition \eqref{con suf1} is not satisfied.
+In other words, the bihamiltonian structure defined by using this element $a$ cannot be reduced to bihamiltonian structure on Slodowy slice by the methods introduced in this paper.